DPDK/dpdk/doc/guides/sample_app_ug/ip_frag.rst

     IP_FRAG: entering main loop on lcore 2
     IP_FRAG: -- lcoreid=2 portid=0

-To run the example in linuxapp environment with 1 lcore (4) over 2 ports(0,2) with 2 RX queues per lcore:
+To run the example in linux environment with 1 lcore (4) over 2 ports(0,2) with 2 RX queues per lcore:

 .. code-block:: console